lgatto/discover-combine-data-software/SupplInfo.md

-## Intent to Submit + host department
+### Host departments

-Host departments: Prof. David Jones, Computer Science and Dr. James Hetherington, RITS.
+Prof. David Jones, Computer Science and Dr. James Hetherington, RITS.
 Also support from Prof. Christine Orengo, Structural and Molecular Biology Department.

-## 2 side CV

-## Outline of the aims and activities of the fellowship
+### Outline of the aims and activities of the fellowship

 There are a wide range of excellent outputs related to RSE at large: software, algorithms and data sets of great scientific value.
 These